Glossary

 A chemical whose purpose is to prevent or counteract animals, plants or micro-organisms, including viruses, from causing harm or inconvenience to human health or damage to property.

-A chemical that is classified as hazardous to human health or the environment and is labelled with a hazard pictogram and/or hazard statement on the packaging (in sections 2 the safety data sheet).
+A chemical that is classified as hazardous to health or the environment and is labelled with a hazard pictogram and/or hazard statement on the packaging (in section 2 of the safety data sheet).

 Classification